madprofessor42/tool_anywhere_agent/README.md

 ## Overview

-Tool Anywhere Agent provides a clean, efficient way to add tool calling capabilities to any language model accessible through LangChain's `ChatOpenAI` interface.
+Tool Anywhere Agent provides a clean, efficient way to add tool calling capabilities to any language model.
 Built on LangGraph's agent architecture, it integrates seamlessly into existing workflows while maintaining optimal performance.

 ## Key Features